tomterl/metalsmith-convert/README.md

 option, pictures will not be processed and have a potentially wrong file ending, but if your setup can cope with that, on demand scaling might be preferable to longer conversion times.

+## Contributions

+Contributions are always welcome.
+Just make sure that all tests pass before sending a pull request.
+And don't forget to add tests for your contributions!